-The Fire Administration Division is located at Headquarters/Station #1 and consists of the Fire Chief, Deputy Fire Chief, Training Officer, Management Analyst, Executive Assistant, Secretary, Administrative Clerk, and Fire Cadets.
+The Fire Administration Division is located at Headquarters/Station #1 and consists of the Fire Chief, Deputy Fire Chief, Training Officer, Management Analyst, Executive Officer, Executive Assistant, Secretaries, and Fire Cadets.
 Office hours are Monday through Thursday, 7:30am - 5:30pm, and Friday, 8:00am-5:00pm, excluding holidays.

 Telephone: (310) 281-2700

 Tell us about your experience with Fire Administration by taking a moment to complete our customer satisfaction survey.

 On January 12, 2010, Citygate Associates was hired to conduct a comprehensive organizational and management audit of the Fire Department.